DEMON1A/EasyShell/README.md

 - [2021/2/2] EasyShell beta version released 0.0.1
 - [2021/2/8] EasyShell beta version updated with more features 0.0.2
 - [2021/2/16] EasyShell is still on beta but updated. but for now it's ready for production 0.0.3
+- [2021/2/18] New EasyShell Version With Play Music Support Via Shell Using `playmusic` Command 0.0.4

 ## Notes:
 - Easy is Ready For Real Usage Now, You Can Use Multi Spaces And Even Use Spaces Before The Syntax.
 And You Don't Need To Use `^` Instead Of Space.
 The Space Split Funcions Has Been Replacted With Characters Loop That Removes Spaces at The First And The End Of The File.